Jure uxoris: Renaissance

 By the time of the Renaissance, laws and customs had changed in some countries: a woman sometimes remained monarch, with only part of her power transferred to her husband.
 This was usually the case when multiple kingdoms were consolidated, such as when Isabella and Ferdinand shared crowns.

 The precedent of jure uxoris complicated the lives of Henry VIII's daughters, both of whom inherited the throne in their own right.
 The marriage of Mary I to King Philip in 1554 was seen as a political act, as an attempt to bring England and Ireland under the influence of Catholic Spain.
 Parliament passed the Act for the Marriage of Queen Mary to Philip of Spain specifically to prevent Philip from seizing power on the basis of jure uxoris.
 As it turned out, the marriage produced no children, and Mary died in 1558, ending Philip's jure uxoris claims in England and Ireland, as envisaged by the Act, and was followed by the accession of Elizabeth I, who never married.

 In Navarre, Jeanne d'Albret had married Antoine of Navarre in 1548, and she became queen regnant at her father's death in 1555.
 Antoine was crowned co-ruler jure uxoris with Jeanne in August.

 Partial transference of power

 In England and later Great Britain, husbands acted on their wives' behalf in the House of Lords, from which female hereditary peers were barred until the Peerage Act 1963.
 These offices were exercised jure uxoris.

 When Lady Priscilla Bertie inherited the title Baroness Willougby de Eresby in 1780, she also held the position of Lord Great Chamberlain.
-However, her husband Sir Peter Gwydyr acted on her behalf in that office instead.
+However, her husband Sir Peter Burrell acted on her behalf in that office instead.